 A small-scale recruitment agency deals with niche staffing, often in industries with limited talent pools.
 These firms are often run by a few people and tackle market segments that do not need rapid scalability.
 Being small, they can be better attuned to organizational needs and changes across the board can happen very quickly.
 Small-scale agencies are also cheaper to recruit for organizations.

 Mid-scale agencies, as the name suggests, are between small and large-scale hiring firms.
 They offer the best of both worlds - the ability to scale up or down according to recruitment demands, and the tenacity to effect changes across the board quickly and align themselves to an organization’s goals.
 They can assimilate new technologies (like AI-driven parsing) faster than large organizations that have intricate hierarchical structures and often take a long time to adapt to newer standards.
+Further, adding a WordPress ChatGPT plugin to the recruitment platform can enhance their communication with clients and candidates, providing instant and accurate responses to inquiries, ultimately streamlining their recruitment processes and improving client satisfaction.

 Let’s look at some recruitment software leaders who currently operate in the US market: